 Space-time model estimates of all-sizes survey WPUE (a proxy for density of all sizes of Pacific halibut captured by the setline survey), and the geographical extent of Pacific halibut habitat, are used to produce the best available estimates of the stock distribution by Biological Region.
-The 2022 stock distribution showed a sharp decrease in Biological Region 3, reversing a recent trend over 2020-21 toward increasing distribution in that Biological Region (Figure 8).
-All three other Biological Regions increased in 2022, with Biological Region 2 near the observed high value from 2019.
+The 2023 stock distribution showed a second year of decrease in Biological Region 3, leading to the lowest percentage in the time-series (45.0%) (Figure 8).
+All three other Biological Regions increased in 2023, with Biological Region 2 at the highest observed value (26.3%).
+As for catchrates, uncertainty was greatly increased for Biological Region 4B in both 2022 and 2023.
 Survey data are insufficient to estimate stock distribution prior to 1993.
 It is therefore unknown how historical distributions, and the average distribution likely to occur in the absence of fishing mortality may compare with the estimated time series.
 Time series of stock distribution estimates by Biological Region, as well as distribution estimates by individual IPHC Regulatory Area (for all sizes of Pacific halibut captured by the FISS and for O32 only) are available online.

 FIGURE 8.
-Estimated biological stock distribution (1993-2022) calculated from model output of survey WPUE of all sizes of Pacific halibut captured by the FISS.
+Estimated biological stock distribution (1993-2023) calculated from model output of survey WPUE of all sizes of Pacific halibut captured by the FISS.
 Shaded zones indicate 95% credible intervals.